-During the later 20th century there was a relentless decline in the number of kākāpō, and there are no longer any left on New Zealand’s two main islands or on Stewart Island.
-The remaining small population (86 birds in 2006) lives on predator-free islands in southern New Zealand.
+During the later 20th century there was a relentless decline in the number of kākāpō, and there were no longer any left on New Zealand’s two main islands or on Stewart Island.
+The remaining small population (86 birds in 2006) lived on predator-free islands in southern New Zealand.

 Using this item

 This item has been provided for private study purposes (such as school projects, family and local history research) and any published reproduction (print or electronic) may infringe copyright law.
 It is the responsibility of the user of any material to obtain clearance from the copyright holder.

 Source: Department of Conservation